ganeti/ganeti/man/gnt-instance.rst

     Valid for the Xen PVM and KVM hypervisors.

-    This options specifies extra arguments to the kernel that will be loaded. device.
+    This options specifies extra arguments to the kernel that will be loaded.
 This is always used for Xen PVM, while for KVM it is only used if the ``kernel_path`` option is also specified.

     The default setting for this value is simply ``"ro"``, which